-For gas, complaints about actual disconnections have been higher in the last three years compared to previous years.
+For gas, complaints about actual disconnections in 2017-18 were similar to the previous three years.

 Actual or impending disconnections can occur for the following reasons:

 Reasons for Disconnection Arrears and Backbills Customer has not paid their bill or a backbill for a previous period.
 Non Application The customer has moved into or acquired a property and not applied to their retailer for an account to be established.
 Alleged Error Customer claims that they have been, or are about to be, disconnected due to an alleged error by the retailer.